Encrypted Dynamic Control exploiting Limited Number of Multiplications and a Method using RLWE-based Cryptosystem

-In case when a Ring-LWE based cryptosystem is used, we apply the packing function before every encryption, and similarly the unpacking function after every decryption.
+In case when a RLWE-based cryptosystem is used, we apply the packing function before every encryption, and similarly the unpacking function after every decryption.
 This enables element-wise addition and multiplication between vectors to be computed over ciphertexts at once, without having to encrypt each component of the vectors separately.